9technology/DotNetThumbor/README.md

-DotNetThumbor - C# Thumbor client by Mi9
+DotNetThumbor - C# Thumbor client by Nine Entertainment Co.
 ========================================

 DotNet C# client for the [Thumbor image service][1] which allows you to build URIs using a fluent API.
-This is loosly based on the Pollexor Java Library.
+This is loosely based on the Pollexor Java Library.

 Download
 --------